JupiterOne/sdk/docs/integrations/development_guide.md

 };
 ```

-This object let's us configure information the integration will need access to
+This object let's us control how the integration will execute.
+A common use is
-to execute successfully.
-For many integrations we may need a `Client ID`, an
+to provide credentials to authenticate requests.
+For example, DigitalOcean
+requires a `Personal Access Token` (see below for example).
+Other common config
-`API Key`, or even a certain `API URL` to run the integration.
-Any outside
+values include a `Client ID`, `API Key`, or `API URL`.
+Any outside information
-information the integration needs at runtime can be defined here.
+the integration needs at runtime can be defined here.

 DigitalOcean requires a `Person Access Token`, so I'll edit the fields to show
 that.